mahaley22/Uncertainty-Sampling/index.md

 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.

 mismatched but "good" mismatched but "bad" - low confidence, so it makes sense for example in an Active Learning scenario to go after the low confident mismatches first.
+Put another way, our True Negatives are overwhelmingly concentrated at the high uncertainty percentiles.

 ### Conclusions: